-Important things you should keep in mind about these benefits:

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
+Important things you should been in mind about these honefits.
+Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The calendar year deductible is: \$350 for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION OF INPATIENT SURGICAL PROCEDURES.
+When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
+Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). • YOU MUST GET PRECERTIFICATION OF INPATIENT SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefits Description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Surgical procedures A comprehensive range of services, such as: PPO: 10% of the Plan allowance (No deductible) Surgical procedures, including delivery of a newborn and circumcision Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) • Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures Biopsy procedures C
+Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies ONL Y when we say below: "(calendar year deductible applies)".
+Surgical procedures A comprehensive range of services, such as: PPO: 10% of the Plan allowance • Surgical procedures, including delivery of a newborn and circumcision Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount • Treatment of fractures, including casting • Normal pre- and post-operative care by the surgeon Endoscopy procedures Biopsy procedures